bonniss/react-headless-form/README.md

 There are a few important caveats to be aware of.
 If your form model itself contains fields starting with `__`, those fields will no longer receive type suggestions in the configuration, as the prefix is reserved for virtual keys.
 Additionally, if you want a field to be type-safe and checked against the model, it must not be virtual—even if it uses a `ui`-like field type.
 In that case, the field must exist in the model.

-### It's just type guidance, not runtime guarantee!
+### It's just type guidance, not runtime guarantee

 > [!IMPORTANT]
 >